sdomurat/web-applications/README.md

   - [Post-Production Editing using Git](http://sethrobertson.github.io/GitPostProduction/gpp.html)

-> During the program life a programmer team possessing its theory
+> During the program life a programmer team possessing its theory<br>
-> remains in active control of the program, and in particular retains
+> remains in active control of the program, and in particular retains<br>
-> control over all modifications.
-The death of a program happens when
+> control over all modifications.<br>
+> The death of a program happens when
-> the programmer team possessing its theory is dissolved.
-A dead program
+> the programmer team possessing its theory is dissolved.<br>
-> may continue to be used for execution in a computer and to produce
+> A dead program may continue to be used for execution in a computer and to produce
 > useful results.
 The actual state of death becomes visible when demands
-> for modifications of the program cannot be intelligently
+> for modifications of the program cannot be intelligently answered.<br>
-> answered.
-Revival of a program is the rebuilding of its theory by a
+> Revival of a program is the rebuilding of its theory by a new programmer team.<br>
-> new programmer team.
 > *Peter Naur*

 ## Tematy na referaty